 2.1.6 Field visit to the mangroves of Costa do Sol and Chiango pointing out different problems for each zone.
-Thus. the Chiango suffered mangroves greatly progressive urbanization, in disrespect to the most elementary rules of conservation, especially following the construction of the Circular Road, which allowed access to areas that until then had remained relatively protected because of access difficulties.
+Thus, the Chiango mangroves suffered greatly from progressive urbanization, in disrespect to the most elementary rules of conservation, especially following the construction of the Circular Road, which allowed access to areas that until then had remained relatively protected because of access difficulties.

-The visit to the mangroves of Chiango and Costal do Sol was guided by Carlos Serra,
+The visit to the mangroves of Chiango and Costal do Sol was guided by Carlos Serra, it was also noted that in some situations the municipal authorities intervened, partially destroying sixteen houses that were being built in the mangroves area, which is positive.